jangroth/aws-certification-notes/solutions-architect-professional.md

 * Instance store is physically attached to the machine (EBS is a network drive)
 * Pros:
   * Better I/O performance (EBS gp2 has an max IOPS of 16000, io1 of 64000)
-  * Good for buffer / cache / scratch data / temporary content
+  * Good for buffer/cache/scratch data/temporary content
   * Data survives reboots
 * Cons:
   * On stop or termination, the instance store is lost